CIRCLE OF DISCIPLINE, INC. STAFF

 He has followed in the footsteps of his family going back to his grandparents and his parents by working unselfishly to put back what has been lost in his community as well as the communities of people that we have embraced.
 Through the Organizing Apprenticeship Project he successfully completed an eight week training focused on involving and organizing the community on various issues.
 He utilizes all available sources to teach social skills, leadership and life skills to the participants so that they are able to reach their full potential.
 As a Level III Boxing Coach, certified by the United States Olympic Committee and USA Boxing he organizes events, tournaments and travel for the Circle's boxing team.
 He has also served as the Vice President on the Minnesota USA Boxing Board and was responsible for organizing state USA and regional championship tournaments which lead to national and international competition and a doorway for Olympic hopefuls.
 Adonis earned his One Star AIBA coach’s certification in 2018.
 This has allowed him to serve as a volunteer coach with the USA Elite and youth teams working with them in Colorado Springs at the Olympic Training Camp and traveling with the team to compete in duals in the Netherlands and Bulgaria.
 He continues to fight the never-ending political battle that has existed since his involvement with the Circle for over 15 years.

-Nate "Kid" Haile - Volunteer Coach and Program Staff
+Nate "Kid" Haile - Volunteer Coach and USA Boxing National Trainer

 Nathaniel “Kid” Haile has been affiliated with the Circle from it’s inception in 1991 as an amateur boxer.
 He got his nickname, "Kid" because his boxing style was much like Kid Gavilán, the great welterweight champion of the late 1940's.
 Kid grew up in the Southside community, graduated from Roosevelt High School and attended the University of Minnesota.
 He is currently employed at Hennepin County Juvenile Detention Center--along with meeting youth’s daily needs, he also connects youth in custody to community resources.